SQL Server SPNs and Kerberos: A Practical, End-to-End Guide — 2026 Update

 FROM sys.dm_exec_connections;

 auth_scheme = KERBEROS confirms success.
-If you see NTLM, Kerberos did not engage.
-SQL Shack
+NTLM means Kerberos did not engage.

 # See Kerberos tickets for the current logon session